Tsubame (song): Music video

 An accompanying music video of "Tsubame" premiered on December 2, 2021, illustrated and directed by Nina Ai.
 The NHK E's children program Zawazawa'en no Ganpē-chan released their own version of the music video on October 21.
 The full version of the dance music video was uploaded on October 25, the same day as the single release on Hirogare!
 Irotoridori official website and NHK's official YouTube channel.

 The music video for the English version "The Swallow" was uploaded on November 4, 2022, alongside the release.
 The "World version" music video premiered via NHK E's Aokiiro on November 7, featuring characters from Sesame Street and children from 23 countries supported by Japan International Cooperation Agency (JICA).

 Live performances

 Midories and Hirogare!
-Irotoridoris mascots, Ao and Kii, performed the two minutes and twenty seconds version of "Tsubame" for the first time on October 1 at Minna no Uta.
+Irotoridoris mascots, Ao and Kii, performed the two-minute and twenty-second version of "Tsubame" for the first time on October 1 at Minna no Uta.
 Mikiko handled its choreography, shows flying hopefully to the future like a swallow, called "tsubame dance".
 Yoasobi gave a debut performance of "Tsubame" with Midories for the first time at music show Songs on December 2, 2021, alongside "Loveletter", and "Taishō Roman".
 The duo performed the song at the 72nd NHK Kōhaku Uta Gassen as part of Colorful Special Project on December 31, and Sugo E Fes Live Broadcast Special on November 25, 2023.